jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 All your individual experiences combined makes up your metaphysical self-organism, commonly called the [soul](/bio/principles/intro/chapter-01).

-**A soul can have many selves, but a self can have only one soul.**
+**A soul can have many selves, but a self can have only one soul.** *

+> *As programmers, we like to use the analogy of a single program spawning many instances, just as your browser has many tabs.

-When all the individual experiences of all the people (self-organisms) in a country are combined, the result is a larger metaphysical organism called a **society**.
+When all the individual experiences of all the people (self-organisms) in a country are combined, the result is a larger metaphysical organism called a **society**. *

+> *An analogy is Firefox is a society with individual tabs, similar to but different from Chrome.

 This has its own soul which we call the '**soul of society**'.
 - Each personal-soul has a self-interest just as every society-soul has a common-interest.